Installation of Yang di-Pertuan Agong XVI: Invitation

 Royal invitations (Malay language: Warkah Persilaan) were sent out beforehand to the other Monarchies of Malaysia to formally invite them to the ceremony and to confirm their attendance.
 It was a tradition that had been practiced since the first Yang di-Pertuan Agong, Abdul Rahman of Negeri Sembilan's installation ceremony.
 The royal invitations were designed by Tunku Azizah Aminah Maimunah herself.
 She instructed the makers to print all coat of arms of the Monarchies in Malaysia on the letters to symbolise unity of the monarchs.

 The royal invitations were handwritten in Jawi alphabet in khat form, using the Malay language.
 They were written in royal dialect, and followed the protocol closely.
 The roval invitations were entrusted to be written by a few selected individuals.
 First, a khat artist named Abdul Baki Abu Bakar, from Sik, Kedah.
 He had also written the royal invitations to the previous installations of the Yang di-Pertuan Agong, had been devoted himself to the task since 2003.
 Another person was a khat expert, Jainal Sakiban from Batu Pahat, Johor, who was the Raja Permaisuri Agong's Islamic religion teacher.
-He has experience in writing the royal invitation for the wedding of Tuanku Sultan Ibrahim Ismail of Johor and Tuanku Raja Zarith Sofia.
+He has experience in writing the royal invitation for the wedding of Tuanku Sultan Ibrahim Ismail of Johor and Tuanku Raja Zarith Sofiah.

 The messengers of the royal invitations are a representative from Istana Negara, Datuk Paduka Maharaja Lela, Azuan Effendy Zairakithnaini, a representative from the Prime Minister office, Mujahid Yusof Rawa, a minister in the Prime Minister department, and a representative from the Keeper of the Rulers' Seal office.
 The invitations were presented to the respective monarchs in a gold coloured cylinder tube, which was put on a gold coloured tray.
 In a few states, the messengers were ordered to read the invitation in front of the monarchs.

 Royal invitations were also sent out to a few foreign monarchs, including Hassanal Bolkiah of Brunei, Sheikh Mohammed bin Zayed Al Nahyan, the crown prince of Abu Dhabi and Ali Al-Hussein of Jordan.
 Their royal invitations were written in jawi alphabet and in Malay language but the Ministry of Foreign Affairs will translate them into their respected language.